pingcap/tidb-operator/en/deploy-on-aws-eks.md

     * 3 c5.xlarge instances for PD
     * 3 i3.4xlarge instances for TiKV
     * 2 c5.2xlarge instances for TiDB
-    * 1 c5.2xlarge instances for monitor
+    * 1 c5.2xlarge instance for monitor

     To use the production setup, run the following command: